datou-tech/datou-k8s/README.md

 #### Services

-A service in k8 routes traffic to a destination.
+A service in k8 routes internal traffic to a destination.

 ```
     > kubectl get svc